Zero-day resilience: API design patterns that survive unknown threats

 In today's API-driven world, preparing for known threats isn't enough.
 According to recent studies, organisations experience an average of 42 days of vulnerability exploitation before discovery.
 For early-stage startups, a single zero-day vulnerability could mean the difference between securing that next funding round or closing shop.

-Zero-day resilience isn't about predicting the unpredictable - it's about building systems that limit damage when (not if) unknown vulnerabilities are exploited.
+Zero-day resilience isn't about predicting the unpredictable.
+Instead, it's about building systems that limit damage when (not if) unknown vulnerabilities are exploited.

 What non-technical founders need to know